Marker Logo

 Erected 1953 by Georgia Historical Commission.
 (Marker Number 064-25.)

 Topics and series.
 This historical marker is listed in this topic list: War, US Civil.
 In addition, it is included in the Georgia Historical Society series list.
-A significant historical date for this entry is May 16, 1781.
+A significant historical date for this entry is May 16, 1864.

 Location.
 34° 28.817′ N, 84° 55.767′ W. Marker is in Calhoun, Georgia, in Gordon County.
-Marker is at the intersection of East Belmont Drive and Peters Street, on the right when traveling west on East Belmont Drive.
+It is at the intersection of East Belmont Drive and Peters Street, on the right when traveling west on East Belmont Drive.
 Touch for map.
 Marker is in this post office area: Calhoun GA 30701, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Gordon County (approx. 2 miles away); The Calhoun Depot (approx. 2 miles away); a different marker also named Calhoun Depot
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies: Gordon County (approx. 2 miles away); The Calhoun Depot (approx. 2 miles away); a different marker also named Calhoun Depot

 Paid Advertisement